Indira Jaising

 Indira Jaising (born 3 June 1940) is an Indian lawyer and activist.
-In 2018, she was ranked 20th on the list of 50 Greatest Leaders of the World by Fortune magazine.
-She also runs Lawyers' Collective, a non-governmental organization (NGO), the license of which was permanently cancelled by the Home Ministry for violations of Foreign Contribution Regulation Act.
-The central government of India accused the NGO of using foreign funds in a manner not mentioned in the objectives of the NGO.
-The Bombay High Court later passed the order to de-freeze the domestic accounts of her NGO.
+Jaising also founded Lawyers Collective, a non-governmental organization (NGO), the license of which was permanently cancelled by the Home Ministry for alleged violations of the Foreign Contribution Regulation Act (alleged misuse of foreign funds) in 2019.
+The Bombay High Court later passed an order to defreeze the NGO's domestic accounts.
 The case is ongoing in the Supreme Court of India.

 Early life

-Jaising was born in Mumbai to a Sindhi Hindu family.
-She attended St. Teresa's Convent High School, Santacruz, Mumbai, at the Bishop Cotton Girls' School, Bangalore.
-She then earned a Bachelor of Arts from Bangalore University.
-In 1962, earned a Master of Laws from the University of Bombay.
+Jaising was born on 3 June 1940 in Mumbai to a Sindhi Hindu family.
+She attended St. Teresa's Convent High School, Santacruz, Mumbai, and the Bishop Cotton Girls' School, Bengaluru.
+She earned a Bachelor of Arts from Bangalore University.
+In 1962, she earned a Master of Laws from the University of Bombay.

-In 1981, Jaising founded the Lawyers Collective with her husband Anand Grover.
-The organization was devoted to feminist and left-wing causes.
-In 1986, she became the first woman to be designated a Senior Advocate by the High Court of Bombay.
-In 2009, Sonia Gandhi appointed Jaising as the first female Additional Solicitor General of India.
-From the beginning of her legal career, she has focused on the protection of select human rights and the rights of women.
+In 1986, she became the first woman to be designated a Senior Advocate by the Bombay High Court.
+In 2009, Jaising became the first female Additional Solicitor General of India.
+From the beginning of her legal career, she has focused on the protection of human rights and the rights of women.

 Fighting for women

-Jaising argued several cases relating to discrimination against women, including Mary Roy's case, which led to the grant of equal inheritance rights for Syrian Christian women in Kerala and Rupan Deol Bajaj, the IAS officer who had prosecuted KPS Gill for outraging her modesty.
-This was one of the first cases of sexual harassment successfully prosecuted.
-Jaising also argued the case of Githa Hariharan, in which the Supreme Court decided that children could also bear the name of their mother in addition to that of their father.
-Jaising also successfully challenged the discriminatory provisions of the Indian Divorce Act in the High Court of Kerala, thus enabling Christian women to get a divorce on the ground of cruelty or desertion, a right which was denied to them.
-She has also represented Teesta Setalvad, in a case where she was targeted and accused of embezzling money.
+Jaising argued several cases relating to discrimination against women, including Mary Roy's case, which led to the grant of equal inheritance rights for Syrian Christian women in Kerala, and the case of Rupan Deol Bajaj, the IAS officer who had successfully prosecuted KPS Gill for outraging her modesty.
+This was one of the first cases of sexual harassment that had been successfully prosecuted.
+Jaising also argued the case of Githa Hariharan, in which the Supreme Court decided that a mother is equally a natural guardian of a child as a father.
+Jaising also successfully challenged the discriminatory provisions of the Indian Divorce Act in the High Court of Kerala, thus enabling Christian women to get a divorce on the grounds of cruelty or desertion, a right that was denied to them.
+She has also represented Teesta Setalvad in a case where she was accused of embezzling money.

-In 2015, Jaising argued the case for Priya Pillai in Green Peace India case.
+In 2015, Jaising argued the case for Priya Pillai in the Green Peace India case.
 In 2016, Indira Jaising challenged the procedure for designating senior advocates in the Supreme Court.

 More recently, Indira Jaising wrote a column for The Indian Express, criticizing the manner in which the Indian Supreme Court rejected Nupur Sharma's plea for consolidation of FIRs in criminal cases filed against her for allegedly defaming Prophet Mohammed.
 In the article, Jaising said the Supreme Court's "remarks against Sharma are uncalled for, and can prejudice low courts."